RigacciOrg/ecg-contec/tools/README.md

 file that you can find into the [../../examples/](../../examples/README.md) directory.

-Copy both files **scp-ecg-parse** and **huffman.py** into your working directory, along with the **Example.scp** file, then
+Copy both files **scp-ecg2csv** and **ecg_scp.py** into your working directory, along with the **Example.scp** file, then
 execute:

 ```
-./scp-ecg-parse Example.scp
+./scp-ecg2csv Example.scp
 ```

-Several info about the sections are printed to the standard output, followed by the CSV dump of the original values.
+Several info about the sections are printed to the standard output.
+A file named Example.scp.csv is saved with the CSV dump of the original values.

 ## Web References